MathOnco/Mistic_code_live_cell_imaging/README.md

   `$ git clone https://github.com/MathOnco/Mistic_for_live_cell_imaging.git`

-* In the Mistic folder, navigate to /user_inputs folder to upload input files:
+* In the Mistic folder, navigate to /user_inputs folder to upload input files to /figures and /metadata subfolders:
   * ```Mistic_code/code/user_inputs```
-  * Use the /figures folder to upload the live cell .png images
+  * Use the /figures subfolder to upload the live cell .png images
     * Images for ```FoFX001003_221018_brightfield``` and ```FoFX002005_221018_brightfield``` can be found in the 'live-cell-imaging-data' folder
-  * Use the /metadata folder to upload metadata for these images:
+  * Use the /metadata subfolder to upload metadata for these images:
     * For this, navigate to the ```Mistic_code_live_cell_imaging/code/user_inputs/live-cell-imaging-data/```, choose the data of choice, move the two metadata files (Cluster_categories.csv and X_imagetSNE.csv) to ```Mistic_code/code/user_inputs/metadata/```
     * Retain the Markers_ids.csv and markers.csv, as is